 Betta Tank Mates 5 Gallon Aquarium

 A 5-gallon aquarium tank is very small for keeping a betta and other fish.
-It won’t provide Betta enough space to swim with other fish around.
-They will easily get aggressive, which can result in a fight even with a compatible mate.
+It won’t provide Betta enough space to swim with other fish.
+Bettas can easily get aggressive, which can result in a fight even with a compatible mate.

-So, we won’t recommend you to have a 5-gallon tank for this purpose.
+We won’t recommend having a 5-gallon tank for this purpose.
 This small aquarium is suitable only if you are planning to keep a single Betta in it.
-They are anti-social creatures, so that they will live happily in a small aquarium all alone.
+Bettas are antisocial creatures, so they will live happily in a small aquarium all alone.

-Instead of fishes, you can stock the tank with various plants, such as Amazonian Sword Plants or some Java Ferns.
-You can also add other decorative ornament or artificial plants to the tank.
+Instead of fish, you can stock the tank with various plants, such as Amazonian Sword Plants or Java Ferns.
+You can also add other decorative ornaments or artificial plants to the tank.

-Just make sure it is not made up of hard plastic but other soft materials.
-The Betta can get hurt or get scratched from it.
+Just make sure it is not made of hard plastic but other soft materials.
+The Betta can get hurt or scratched by it.
 Also, make sure everything is fixed firmly.
-The Bettas are known to dig and uproot plants and other ornaments.
+Bettas are known to dig and uproot plants and other ornaments.

-If you still want to add some live creature to the tank, you can add snails or shrimps.
+If you still want to add some live creatures to the tank, you can add snails or shrimp.
 They will keep the tank clean and live peacefully with your Betta.

 Betta Tank Mates 10 Gallon Aquarium